davidcmorris/leadfromthehip/posts/daniel_coyle.md

 - Meet with everybody and start by listening to why things are they way they are,
 - Identify the behaviors that will help you get there,
 - Constantly communicate them and recognize and reward the right behaviors when they occur,
-- Lastly, be human, own mistakes and shortcomings.Hold after action reviews and be transparent and truthful as to why things failed.
+- Lastly, be human, own mistakes and shortcomings.
+- Hold after action reviews and be transparent and truthful as to why things failed.
 Empower the owner to fix his or her own mistakes.